purencai/micropython-1/docs/esp32/quickref.rst

     t = TouchPad(Pin(14))
     t.config(500)               # configure the threshold at which the pin is considered touched esp32.wake_on_touch(True)
-    machine.lightsleep()        # put the MCU to sleep until a touchpad is touched
+    machine.sleep()             # put the MCU to sleep until a touchpad is touched

 For more details on touchpads refer to `Espressif Touch Sensor
 <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/touch_pad.html>`_.